tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/dsa.md

 - Leaf Node: A node that does not have any children or both children are null.
 - Internal Node: A node that has at least one child.
 This includes all nodes except the leaf nodes.

-### HashMaps, Hash Table
+### HashMaps, Dictionary

-HashMaps giống array nhưng thay vì index, nó dùng keys.
+**HashMaps (aka dictionary)** giống array nhưng thay vì index, nó dùng keys.
+Index chỉ có thể là integer, còn key thì có thể là string.

-HasMaps are un-ordered.
+Có thể tìm element trong Hash Map bằng string key which cannot be done with array.

+- HashMaps are un-ordered
+- Search in O(1)

 The reason Hash Tables are sometimes preferred instead of arrays or linked lists is because searching for, adding, and deleting data can be done really quickly, even for large amounts of data.